-Supersedes: 13-23 (11-14,10-17,09-14,08-14,07-15,06-08,05-18,03-16,03-05,02-14,01-12,00-
+Supersedes: 21-29 (17-07, 13-23, 11-14,10-17,09-14,08-14,07-15,06-08,05-18,03-16,03-05,02- benefits and pay associated MA costs of employees directly employed by the facility except administrative, or central office, employees or persons paid under a management contract, provided that this increase is used only for wage, benefit, and staff increases implemented on or after October 1, 2007.

 - Two-thirds of the increase described in unit (a) must be paid as an equal (b) hourly percentage wage increase to the MA portion of wages for employees directly employed by the facility effective on the same date for all eligible employees.
-This provision does not apply to employees represented by an exclusive bargaining representative. - (c) For the purposes of units (a) and (b) compensation related costs include: - wages and salaries; (1) - FICA taxes, Medicare taxes, state and federal unemployment taxes, (2) and workers' compensation; - the employer's share of health and dental insurance, life insurance, disability insurance, long-term care insurance, uniform allowance, and pensions; and - (4) other benefits provided, subject to the approval of the Department. - (d) For each facility, the Department will make available an increase not subject to units (a) and (b), based on occupied beds and effective October 1, 2007 - (e) Increases subject to units (a) and (b) will be based on the lesser of the amount distributed as wage increases in accordance with units (a) and (b) or the amount of the percentage rate increase based on occupied beds. - (f) The application for the increase must contain a plan by which the facility will distribute the increase in units (a) and (b) to employees of the facility.
-For a facility in which the employees are represented by an exclusive bargaining representative, an agreement negotiated and agreed to by the employer and the exclusive bargaining representative constitutes the plan effective the later of July 15, 2007 or Departmental receipt of a letter of acceptance of the wage distribution plan by the exclusive bargaining representative. - The Department shall ensure that cost increases in distribution plans under unit (f)(2)(ii), that may be included in approved applications, comply with the following requirements: - (1) costs to be incurred during the applicable rate year resulting from wage and salary increases effective after October 1, 2006, and prior to the first day of the facility's payroll period that includes October 1, 2007, shall be allowed if they were not used in the prior year's application; - (2) a portion of the costs resulting from tenure-related wage or salary increases may be considered to be allowable wage increases, according to formulas that the
+This provision does not apply to employees represented by an exclusive bargaining representative. - (c) For the purposes of units (a) and (b) compensation related costs include: - wages and salaries; (1) - (2) FICA taxes, Medicare taxes, state and federal unemployment taxes, and workers' compensation; - the employer's share of health and dental insurance, life insurance, disability insurance, long-term care insurance, uniform allowance, and pensions; and - other benefits provided, subject to the approval of the Department.
+(4) - (d) For each facility, the Department will make available an increase not subject to units (a) and (b), based on occupied beds and effective October 1, 2007 - Increases subject to units (a) and (b) will be based on the lesser of the (e) amount distributed as wage increases in accordance with units (a) and (b) or the amount of the percentage rate increase based on occupied beds. - The application for the increase must contain a plan by which the facility (f) will distribute the increase in units (a) and (b) to employees of the facility.
+For a facility in which the employees are represented by an exclusive bargaining representative, an agreement negotiated and agreed to by the employer and the exclusive bargaining representative constitutes the plan effective the later of July 15, 2007 or Departmental receipt of a letter of acceptance of the wage distribution plan by the exclusive bargaining representative. - The Department shall ensure that cost increases in distribution plans under unit (f)(2)(ii), that may be included in approved applications, comply with the following requirements: - (1) costs to be incurred during the applicable rate year resulting from wage and salary increases effective after October 1, 2006, and prior to the first day of the facility's payroll period that includes October 1, 2007, shall be allowed if they were not used in the prior year's application; - a portion of the costs resulting from tenure-related wage or salary (2) increases may be considered to be allowable wage increases, according to formulas that the